 Epilepsy (or other CNS disorders)

-If appropriate, what kind of ketogenic therapy should I use?
+If appropriate, what kind of ketone-based metabolic therapy should I use?

 Ketogenic diets have similar advantages since they are cheaper than many expensive medications for epilepsy or immune therapies for rheumatoid arthritis.
 However, few dietitians or doctors can help their patients implement well-formulated ketogenic diets which reduces the odds of long-term success.